-The Early Intervention Foundation (EIF) is a young, dynamic and ambitious charity established in 2013 to champion and support the use of effective early intervention to improve the lives of children and young people at risk of experiencing poor outcomes.
+The Early Intervention Foundation (EIF) is a charity established in 2013 to champion and support the use of effective early intervention to improve the lives of children and young people at risk of experiencing poor outcomes.

 As a member of the government’s What Works Network, EIF has a pivotal role as the go-to source for evidence and advice on effective early intervention for children and young people.

 Early intervention means identifying and providing effective early support to children and young people who are at risk of poor outcomes.

 Effective early intervention works to prevent problems occurring, or to tackle them head-on when they do, before problems get worse.
 It also helps to foster a whole set of personal strengths and skills that prepare a child for adult life.

 Early intervention focuses on supporting children’s physical, cognitive, behavioural, and social and emotional development.
 This is where it can make the biggest difference and has the potential to provide benefits throughout a person’s life.

 EIF is an independent charity focused on promoting and enabling an evidence-based approach to early intervention.

 - We make the case for effective early intervention, to ensure it is prioritised and invested in at both the national and local level.